WHO AM I?

 I have written a cookbook (with a stonking 157 recipes in it), which was published in 2011 by Quadrille.
 It is called Comfort & Spice, and is available in some bookshops and on Amazon.
 It is only available as a physical book at the moment.
 People said “the writing is inspired… the food is double inspired… here is a book that has been lived in: it’s funny, smart and real, just like the grub it lovingly describes.”
 (John & Sally McKenna’s Guides, 2011)

 I am working on my second book, Project: BACON, all about bacon sweet / savoury / home curing / drinks.
-It will be out in summer 2014.
+It will be out in late summer 2014

 Thanks for popping by! :)